pwned-tapestry/fourball/CONTRIBUTING.md

 or
 `$ git co -b bugfix_panel_swipe`

-1. Add and commit to your your code to your feature branch
+1. Add and commit to your your code to your feature branch.

 `$git add .`
 `$git commit `